Bikes, Scooters and Roller Blades

 The decision to close schools in School District 68 (Nanaimo-Ladysmith) due to inclement weather is made by the Superintendent.
 The decision is announced over the local radio stations CKVW (The Wave) 102.3 FM or CHWF (The Wolf) 106.9 FM beginning at 6:45 a.m.
-We request that students and parents listen to the radio for this information rather than call the school.
+Parents will also receive a phone call, text message or email notification from the School District 68 school messenger service.
+We request that students and parents listen to the radio or check emails for this information rather than call the school.

 A school day is full for young people and definite breaks in their classroom studies are very important.
 Therefore, all youngsters are encouraged to go outside during recess and before eating lunch.
 It is very important that students have the opportunity to get some fresh air, the chance to exercise and the chance to be with friends of their own choosing.

-On rare occasions, the Principal and staff will declare extreme rainy or snowy days “In Days”.
+On rare occasions, the Principal and staff will declare extreme rainy or snowy days “Inside Days”.